DiffeoMorph: Learning to Morph 3D Shapes Using Differentiable Agent-Based Simulations: Introduction

 We combine this novel shape-matching loss with an SE(3)-equivariant force model to introduce \textbf{DiffeoMorph}, an end-to-end differentiable framework for learning morphogenesis control that drives agents to collectively form target 3D shapes.
 During simulation, the force model updates each agent's position and internal states based on its current configurations and the signals received from other agents.
 Because the loss internally optimizes the alignment between the predicted and target Zernike spectra, each gradient step over model parameters requires solving the alignment optimization problem.
 This dependency yields a bilevel optimization structure: the outer loop updates the agent model, while the inner loop solves for optimal spectral alignment.
-We compute gradients through the inner loop using implicit differentiation, enabling efficient end-to-end training without unrolling the alignment process.
+We show that the alignment optimization needs to be computed only in the forward pass, and that the gradient through this inner optimization can be omitted during backpropagation, because the aligned loss is locally stationary with respect to rotations; in practice, we use a lightweight Riemannian implicit-differentiation correction to account for the finite accuracy of the inner optimization.
 We demonstrate that, starting from an uninformative spherical configuration with only minimal spatial cues encoded in the agents' internal states, DiffeoMorph can robustly generate a range of complex 3D shapes.
-Overall, DiffeoMorph provides a general framework for learning distributed control strategies for morphogenesis, swarm robotics, and programmable self-assembly.
+The main contributions of this paper are the following: \begin{enumerate}[label=\textbf{\arabic*.}, leftmargin=*] \item \textbf{Novel loss function.} We introduce a spectral shape-matching objective with an intermediate alignment step, achieving invariance to permutation, population size, and global orientation while preserving chirality.
+We show that the gradient through the alignment optimization can be omitted during backpropagation for an exact solve, and use a lightweight Riemannian implicit-differentiation correction for finite-accuracy solves. \item \textbf{Morphogenesis learning framework.} We propose DiffeoMorph, a differentiable agent-based framework that trains a shared SE(3)-equivariant dynamics model using the proposed loss to learn morphogenesis rules that drive the self-organization of agents into complex 3D shapes.